ShreeHarish/DeCaptcha/README.md

 The characters are oriented only in -30 degrees, -20 degrees, -10 degrees, 0 degrees, 10 degrees, 20 degrees and 30 degrees.

+The original intention was to figure out whether the value in the captcha is an odd or even number and the labels were also provided for such.

+The Label.txt file available in the dataset was created by the owner for extending the project to cracking the entire captcha.

 Link to the training dataset used - https://drive.google.com/file/d/1AVihDYXcvMrf4aftXJkZHIR8h1v0XFS_/view?usp=sharing